CollierCZ/markdoc-svelte/README.md

 export default functions;
 ```

-Then you can use the custom function in a Markdown file:
+Then use the custom function in a Markdown file:

 ```markdown
 ---